CinarOter/Python-Slot-Machine/README.md

 # Python-Slot-Machine
-Python Slot Machine is a simple Python project that recreates the feel of a classic slot machine.
+Python Slot Machine is a simple Python projec.
 It features spinning reels, random results, and a basic scoring system.
 I built this project to practise core Python skills, like working with functions, loops, and randomness.